Kingwin127/Alliance-Guide/README.md

 - An officer is entitled to a rebuilding grant after a war is lost of 2500k to help rebuild their country.
 - Every 3 days the 1st officer will conduct an analysis of the performance of the 2nd and 3rd officer and their mentees and the best performing will receive a reward from the 1st officer.
 - An officer is entitled a budget of 500k every turn for each mentee they have.

+##Security Clearance Levels
+- **Priority Ultra, Alpha class 1 security clearance**: Highest level of security clearance, access to all alliance actions, can make a decision at any time and the decision becomes law and must be abided by and must be enforced.
+Access to clasified information and details.
+Can override any decision with role, however can under emergencies and special circumstances.